 We end with “You Might Also Like,” which didn’t work for me at all.
-Maybe I’m just immune to Oz Perkins’s work.
+Maybe I’m just immune to Oz Perkins’s work (check out my review of his Gretel & Hansel show).
 Because I know this episode has already received a lot of praise, but it just left me cold.
 It’s ostensibly a throwback to one of the most iconic episodes of the original series.
 I don’t really like that one, so it doesn’t bother me that this one doesn’t really do anything with the allusion.
 What does bother me is that this episode has no bite.
 For all its style, the message of the episode basically amounts to “Society, am I right?”

 And that’s indicative of the season as a whole.
 While it’s better than season 1, it could still stand to go darker.
 It’s supposed to reflect the world, after all.
 And the darkness seems only to be getting closer.

 What did you think of season 2 of The Twilight Zone?
 Share your thoughts with us here in the comments or on social media.

 Salomé Gonstad is a freelance writer who grew up in the swampy wilds of south Alabama.
 When she's not yelling about pop culture on the internet, she's working on a supernatural thriller about her hometown.
 Also, we're pretty sure she's a werewolf.
 Email her at firstname.lastname@example.org.